omvatten/qdiv/docs/_build/html/_sources/Subset and manipulate data.rst.txt

 .. code-block:: python

-   subset.consensus(objlist, keepObj='best', taxa='None', alreadyAligned=False, differentLengths=False, onlyReturnSeqs=False)
+   subset.consensus(objlist, keepObj='best', taxa='None', alreadyAligned=False, differentLengths=False, nameType='ASV', onlyReturnSeqs=False)

 Takes a list of objects and returns a consensus object based on ASVs found in all.
 Information about the fraction of reads retained from the original objects is also provided.